 7. Parlee Farms—Tyngsboro

-Make your apple picking adventure even more special when you head to Parlee Farms—on the weekends a hay ride is included with the purchase of an apple picking bag.
-Kids also love the "hay play" area and the mini tractor driving course.
+Make your apple picking adventure even more special when you head to Parlee Farms—on the weekends a hayride is included with the purchase of an apple picking bag.
+Kids also love the "hay play" area, the mini tractor driving course, and Annie's Animal Barn petting zoo.
 Rides included with $25+ apple collecting bag

 Hanson's has been scaring the daylights out of families since 1993.
 Not for the faint of heart, Hanson’s Haunted Hayride features more than 100 volunteers to shock and scare visitors every Friday and Saturday in October.
 For skittish visitors, Hanson’s Farm also offers pick-your-own pumpkins and a corn maze. $14-16